 We are committed to providing pastoral care for our students, so alongside your regular check-ins, we also offer access to counselling if you are having issues managing your mental health during bootcamp.

-Our careers week is a wonderful opportunity to meet industry professionals, work on your CV and cover letter writing skills, and get your job hunt started in a supportive and uplifting environment.
+Careers Skills is a wonderful opportunity to meet industry professionals, work on your CV and cover letter, and get your job hunt started in a supportive and uplifting environment.

 Graduates are welcome to visit the space while they are job seeking, and often our recruitment / industry team is available to assist with queries about job ads or interviews.
 This is dependent on space and covid dependent - check in with your space manager!

-If you are studying at either the Auckland or Wellington campuses, here are some tech specs that our facilitators recommend for your home setup so that you can learn effectively outside of on-campus class time:
+If you are studying at either the Auckland or Wellington campuses, here are some tech specs that our facilitators recommend for your home setup so that you can learn effectively outside of on-campus class time.
+Note: this set up is also required for students studying remotely in the Online campus.

 - Either a laptop or desktop is fine